spatie/laravel-short-schedule/README.md

 ## Events

-You can hook into these events.
-Executing any extra logic you execute when responding to these events is blocking.
+Executing any code when responding to these events is blocking.
 If your code takes a long time to execute, all short scheduled jobs will be delayed.
-We highly recommend that any logic you wish to execute in response to these events, is put on a queue.
+We highly recommend to put any code you wish to execute in response to these events on a queue.

 #### `Spatie\ShortSchedule\Events\ShortScheduledTaksStarting`